 How much does the certification program cost and what does it include?

 Unlike other, more expensive certification programs that charge separate fees for the educational materials, the exam and the certification designation, Vohra students pay a one-time registration fee of $650 for access to the entire program and certificate.
-This includes 11 core modules + 2 bonus modules, quizzes, the final exam, a Vohra Wound Care Certificate, and a CNE certificate.The course also includes lifetime access to all educational materials and exclusive access to a global community of thousands of wound care experts.
+This includes 11 core modules + 3 optional modules, quizzes, the final exam, a Vohra Wound Care Certificate, and a CNE certificate.The course also includes lifetime access to all educational materials and exclusive access to a global community of thousands of wound care experts.